Play Amplitude on Spotify, performed by Brad Gill.

 Performances of this work:

 8 Dec 2018: at the Australasian Computer Music Conference, Enright Studio, Edith Cowan University, Perth.
-Featuring Louise Devenish.
+Decibel concert featuring Louise Devenish.

 4 Nov 2016: at Sideband: the In-Between, The Red Rattler, Sydney.
 Featuring Brad Gill.